partridge-tech/chris-blog/_content/2020/inside-user-agent-switcher-malicious-extension/index.md

 ---
 layout: post
-title: "Inside 'User-Agent Switcher' Malware: The Dark Side of Influencer Marketing"
+title: "Inside 'User-Agent Switcher': The Dark Side of Influencer Promotion"
 permalink: /2020/inside-user-agent-switcher-malicious-extension/
 description: "In a dystopian future where 'followers' and 'likes' can turn one person's social media account into a million-dollar brand-deal powerhouse, those unoriginal enough will pay hundreds or thousands of dollars to try to enter the social media stratosphere through shady deals and malicious methods.
 Oh, wait."
 date: 2020-10-12 00:00:00